NoodleOfDeath/drunkmode-puzzles/README.md

 Only edit the file `Puzzle.tsx` in the `src` directory, unless you know what you are doing.
 Also, be sure to update your `puzzle.json` file with your information.

-When you are ready to submit, you can simply run:
+When you are ready to submit, simply run the following command found in the root of your puzzle directory:

 ```bash
 yarn export
 ```

-The copy the zip file in the `out` directory, and submit it to the Drunk Mode app.
+zip the directory found at `your_puzzle_directory/out` and submit it to the Drunk Mode app.

 ## Low-Level Usage